Kirk-Wang/Cloud-Native/README.md

   * for one `kubectl logs --follow ...` command per container
   * annotate the logs (the output of each `kubectl logs ....` process) with their origin
   * preserve ordering by using `kubectl logs --timestramps ...` and merge the output
+* We could do it, but thankfully, other did it for us already!